2008 Cincinnati Bengals season: Week 11: vs. Philadelphia Eagles

 Coming off their bye week, the Bengals stayed at home for a Week 11 interconference duel with the Philadelphia Eagles.
 After a scoreless first quarter, Cincinnati pounced as kicker Shayne Graham got a 20-yard field goal.
 The Eagles responded as kicker David Akers got a 42-yard field goal.
 The Bengals would close out the half as QB Ryan Fitzpatrick completed a 26-yard TD pass to WR T.J.
 Houshmandzadeh.

 In the third quarter, Cincinnati increased their lead as Graham got a 41-yard field goal.
 Philadelphia answered with QB Donovan McNabb completing a 4-yard TD pass to TE L.J.
 Smith.
 In the fourth quarter, the Eagles tied the game with Aker nailing a 27-yard field goal.
 In overtime, both teams had opportunities for game-winning scores, yet both defenses kept them down.

 With the tie, the Bengals improved to 1–8–1.

 This was the first game to end in a tie in the NFL since 2002, when the Atlanta Falcons played the Pittsburgh Steelers to a 34–34 tie.
 At the post-game press conference, Eagles quarterback Donovan McNabb famously stated that he didn't know games could end tied.
 A minor controversy arose from this, claiming that the Eagles could have changed their overtime strategy had McNabb known about ties.
+This marked Cincinnati's last tie until 2016 and their last tie against the Eagles until 2020.